LightAndLight/lightandlight.github.io/posts/2023-05-05-nominal-sets.md

 more eloquent [essay](http://www.paulgraham.com/words.html) on the topic.

 The second is to contribute another introduction to nominal sets.
-I learned about nominal sets from primary sources: a few papers from the pioneering authors, and slides from tutorials they'd given.
+I learned about nominal sets from primary sources: a book (via my state library) and few papers from the pioneering authors, and slides from tutorials they'd given.
 In total, five or six resources from two authors.
 When I didn't understand something I cycled between the resources, as if trying to triangulate an understanding.
 I think that more explanations, written by different people, would have increased the chances of finding an explanation that clicked for me.
 While I cover the same introductory topics